Once more: Linux?

 I doubt that you could hire an experienced Linux developer to do the porting for that amount of money in Germany.
 And you'd need somebody to continue to support the Linux version as well.
 (I doubt that the Hubers have time to spare to address yet another platform.)

-Herbert123 hat geschrieben: I installed Windows 10 at the moment.
+Herbert123 wrote: I installed Windows 10 at the moment.
 If I had had access to a Linux version of PhotoLine, I would have installed Linux as my dominant work OS.
 I am aware PhotoLine works in WINE, but it just is not the same.
 I really am convinced the time is NOW for a native Linux version of PhotoLine.
 Marketing will be easy: just pronounce on all the important Linux sites and forums that Linux FINALLY receives a professional image editor.

 Most people I know use Linux because they are convinced of the free software concept and refuse to pay for software.
 I can't even recall an example of any successful commercial Linux software (but, admittedly, I don't know the Linux software market very well).